kungpiyaphon/ExpressAutomation/README.md

 * ✅ Excel validation logic with custom rules
 * ✅ Template-based structure for testing and expansion

 ---

+## ⚠️ Known Limitations / Notes

+* Currently, the automatic username/password entry assumes the keyboard layout is set to **English (US)**.
+* If the keyboard is in another language (e.g., Thai), the script may type incorrect characters.
+* Make sure to manually switch your keyboard to English before running the automation workflow for login.

+---

 ## 🧱 Next Steps / Roadmap